Tattoo Blowout: How to Fix It (& Prevent It From Happening in the First Place)02 December, 2021

 The laser used is a q-switch laser, which essentially breaks up the particles and pigments of the ink color.
 This helps your body absorb the small diluted particles of ink and reduce the overall tattoos visibility over several sessions.

 During this process of laser therapy, it’s important to take extra good care of your skin and avoid any unnecessary sun exposure.
-Using an advanced SPF is best, such as the Defend SPF 30 Tattoo Sunscreen.
+Using an advanced SPF is best, such as our SPF 30 Tattoo Sunscreen.
 The SPF is specifically formulated to nourish and protect tattoos, with ingredients such as aloe vera, argan oil, and vitamin c to name a few.

 The laser therapy will require multiple sessions, so ensuring your skin stays protected throughout this process is key for the best results.